renehiemstra/cosm/README.md

 cosm init <package name>
 cosm init <package name> --language <language>
 ```
 *Evaluate in root directory of an existing project.
-A 'Project.lua' file is created for project package name and, optionally, language `<language>`, which defaults to Lua.*
+A 'Project.json' file is created for project package name and, optionally, language `<language>`
 ```
 cosm init <package name> --template <language/template>
 ```
 *Evaluate in parent folder of a new package.
 Adds a new package with name package name according to a template (in .cosm/lang).
-Currently, only a lua and terra template are implemented.*
+Currently, only a terra template is implemented.*

 ## Activate a package
 ```